epimath/sFIM-param-reduction/README.md

 Code for examining identifiability and active subspaces, using the common framework of the sensitivity Fisher Information Matrix (FIM).
 This is the source code for:

 > The underlying connections between identifiability, active subspaces, and parameter space dimension reduction.
-Brouwer AF and Eisenberg MC.
-Arxiv preprint: (add link here once it's up)
+Brouwer AF and Eisenberg MC. [arXiv:1802.05641](https://arxiv.org/abs/1802.05641)

 Please cite the paper referenced above if you use our code or adapt it for your project.